-User Notes: These iron-manganese masses generally are small (2 to 5 mm in size) and have value and chroma of 3 or less.
-They can be dominated by manganese and, therefore, have a color approaching black (see figure below).
-If the soil is saturated at the time of sampling, it may be necessary to let it dry to a moist condition for redox features to become visible.
-The low matrix chroma must be the result of wetness and not be a relict or parent material feature.
+User Notes: These iron-manganese masses generally are small (2 to 5 mm in size) and have value and chroma of 3 or less (fig. 36).
+They can be dominated by manganese and therefore have a color approaching black.
+The low matrix chroma must be the result of wetness and not be a weathering or parent material feature.
 Iron-manganese masses should not be confused with the larger and redder iron nodules associated with plinthite or with concretions that have sharp boundaries.
-This indicator occurs on floodplains such as those of the Mississippi, Hudson, and Penobscot Rivers.
+This indicator occurs on flood plains along rivers, such as the Apalachicola, Congaree, Mobile, Savannah, and Tennessee Rivers.